willferreira/mscproject/README.md

       **conda create -n XXX anaconda python=2.7**

    (replacing XXX with whatever you want to call the environment, e.g. mscproject_py27)
-6. activating the new virtual environment issuing the followingcommand at the prompt:
+6. activating the new virtual environment issuing the following command at the prompt:

       **source activate XXX**